Heritage

 Huge signs boards had been placed outside and inside Naldurg Fort with little regard for their appropriateness or their placement.

 Private vehicles and excavator machines were parked throughout the interior of the fort.
-It was evident that existing structures were being gunited and painted and totally new structures were under construction.
+It was evident that existing structures were being united and painted and totally new structures were under construction.
+Artefacts and inappropriate installations such as elephant sculptures and Urli bowls had been placed throughout the fort.

 Stalls that looked like large wood crates had been placed in every section of the fort in an attempt to create a bazaar-like environment.